elijah-atkins/balloon-popper/readme.md

 ## To do
 - [ ] Add a balloon pop sound
+- [ ] Add a balloon pop particle effect
 - [ ] Add a background music

 - [ ] Add a timer
 - [ ] Add a high score counter
 - [ ] Add a game over screen
 - [ ] Add a start screen
+- [ ] increase difficulty as time goes on
+- [ ] Add a pause button